rainflame/geopolygonize/README.md

 ## Convert raster data to vectors

 The raster file represents each vegetation class as a different value in the first band.
-To turn the raster file a shape-file of `shapely.Polygon` vectors, follow `demo.ipynb`.
+To turn the raster file a shape-file of `shapely.Polygon` vectors, run `demo.py`.
 This script will do the following:

 1. Remove small blobs of each vegetation class from the raster file,
 2. Vectorize the remaining blobs by using the [iterative end-point fit simplification algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) on their boundaries,